-CADTH is an independent and not-for-profit pan-Canadian organization that, among other important functions, reviews Health-Canada approved medications and makes recommendations for drug coverage for federal, provincial, and territorial drug plan formularies.1 The CADTH Common Drug Review (CDR) is an evidence-based evaluation of the safety, efficacy, and cost-effectiveness of new and existing drugs available in the Canadian market and their comparison to established gold-standard therapies.48 Using the recommendations of the CDR would allow the federal government to develop a formulary based entirely on the most up-todate evidence of each medication listed.
+CADTH is an independent and not-for-profit pan-Canadian organization that, among other reviews Health-Canada approved medications important functions, and makes recommendations for drug coverage for federal, provincial, and territorial drug plan formularies.
+The CADTH Common Drug Review (CDR) is an evidence-based evaluation of the safety, efficacy, and cost-effectiveness of new and existing drugs available in the Canadian market and their comparison to established gold-standard therapies.
+Using the recommendations of the CDR would allow the federal government to develop a formulary based entirely on the most up-todate evidence of each medication listed.
 Clinical efficacy and cost effectiveness analysis are determined typically through RCTs to optimize clinical impact and decrease costs.
 However, relatively few RCTs exist in the study of rare diseases.
-As such, CADTH has ongoing efforts to develop an evidence-based framework using alternative study designs to identify clinically efficacious and cost-effective medications for rare diseases.49 public formulary.
-It is the federal, provincial, and territorial governments' role to finalize their formularies,1 and this process has the potential to be influenced by lobbying efforts from the pharmaceutical industry.
+As such, CADTH has ongoing efforts to develop an evidence-based framework using alternative study designs to identify clinically efficacious and cost-effective medications for rare diseases.

+CADTH currently operates on consensus between the federal government and 12 out of 13 provincial and territorial governments (Quebec is not a member of CADTH).
+It has no legislative power and can only make non-binding recommendations on the drugs to include on a public formulary.
+It is the federal, provincial, and territorial governments' role to finalize their formularies, and this process has the potential to be influenced by lobbying efforts from the pharmaceutical industry.
 In particular, confidential agreements, also referred to as Product Listing Agreements (PLAs), exist between pharmaceutical companies and provincial drug plans.
-The confidential nature of these PLAs result in dissimilar drug costs between provinces, and inflated prices for patients, private insurers, and less populated provinces with reduced negotiating power.51 A potential alternative to CADTH is an independent and intergovernmental drug agency with legislative power that facilitates bulk purchasing on a pan-Canadian scale and substantial discounting of safe, high quality, and cost-effective medications.
+The confidential nature of these PLAs result in dissimilar drug costs between provinces, and inflated prices for patients, private insurers, and less populated provinces with reduced negotiating power.
+A potential alternative to CADTH is an independent and intergovernmental drug agency with legislative power that facilitates bulk purchasing on a pan-Canadian scale and substantial discounting of safe, high quality, and cost-effective medications.